-So they went to the RCMP and they told them that [D.D.] was bragging about getting into a fight down there.
-And [D.D.] was known to be a person that wasn't all there, he was - he was missing a few screws I guess you could say.
+So they went to the RCMP and they told them 4 5 that [D.D.] was bragging about getting into a fight down there.
+And [D.D.] was known to be a person that wasn't all 6 7 there, he was -- he was missing a few screws I guess you 8 could say.
 And his brother [J.D.] was with him.
-So my nephew Archie and another friend of his went to the RCMP and they told them that, you know, [D.D.] and his brother [J.D.] came up from the beach and they told, told them that they got into a fight under the cannery, and that they left the person under there.
-They said they were beaten up pretty bad.
+So my nephew Archie and another friend of his went to the RCMP 9 and they told them that, you know, [D.D.] and his brother 10 [J.D.] came up from the beach and they told, told them that 11 they got into a fight under the cannery, and that they left 12 the person under there.
+They said they were beaten up 13 14 pretty bad.

-But the RCMP just missed that time, because you know they never really -- they knew these two boys, and they knew they were, they were trouble.
-But you know they really didn't go underneath the cannery to check what they were talking about.
-And then they concentrated on another person, [S.S.
+But the RCMP just missed that time, because 15 16 you know they never really -- they knew these two boys, and 17 they knew they were, they were trouble.
+But you know they really didn't go underneath the cannery to check what they 18 were talking about.
+And then they concentrated on another 19 20 person, [S.S.
 2], who was a person of interest.
-They questioned him for an hour and they let him go, and he moved to Vancouver where he eventually died.
-And that was three people that were suspects but never did anything about it.
+They questioned him for an hour and they let him go, and he 21 moved to Vancouver where he eventually died.
+And that was 22 23 three people that were suspects but never did anything about it.
+24 was, he was a really troubled kid.
+The RCMP told us that his, his mother died from cancer three weeks before Rosita was found under the cannery.
+And we knew from past experience that this, this young guy didn't get along with natives at all because he was always fighting them outside the bar.